Samir1004/makaut-cgpa/README.md

-Makaut sgpa calculator for calculate ygpa and total marks easily.
+Makaut sgpa calculator use to calculate your ygpa and total marks easily this may help you in scholarship application.